Commercial Real Estate Terms and Definitions

 Lifestyle Center

-A type of retail property in an urban-like or Main Street setting with pedestrian circulation in the core and with vehicular circulation along the perimeter.
-Tenants are typically upscale, national-chain specialty stores, restaurants and theaters.
-(See Retail Building Types Matrix.)
+A type of retail property in an urban-like or Main Street setting with pedestrian circulation in the core and vehicular circulation along the perimeter.
+Tenants are typically upscale specialty stores, restaurants and theaters.
+(See Retail Building Types Matrix in the PDF of the report.)

 Load Factor or Core Factor

 The load factor is calculated by dividing the rentable building area (RBA) by the usable area.
 This factor can then be applied to the usable area to convert it to RBA for comparison.
-In markets were space is leased on the basis of the usable area, if the load factor is 15 percent, then the usable area can be multiplied by 1.15, resulting in the RBA.
-(Synonym: add-on factor)
+In markets where space is leased on the basis of the usable area, if the load factor is 15 percent, then the usable area can be multiplied by 1.15, resulting in the RBA.
+(Synonym: Add-on Factor)

 Loading Dock

-An elevated platform at the shipping or delivery door of a building; it is usually situated at the same height as the floor of a shipping container on a truck or railroad car to facilitate loading and unloading.
+A platform at the shipping or delivery door of a building; it is usually situated on the same height as the floor of a shipping container on a truck or railroad car to facilitate loading and unloading (see Dock-high Door).
 Loading docks can be exterior ramps that protrude from a building and that are covered with a canopy or some element to protect the loading area from the elements.
-Otherwise, they can be flush with the exterior of the building and accessed through a sliding door that is adjacent to the interior of the building.
+They can be flush with the exterior of the building and accessed through a sliding door that is adjacent to the interior of the building.
+Additionally, they can be accessed through a downward-sloping, occasionally covered access that allows the rear of the truck to be flush with the ground level.

 Locker